collective/volto-hydra/README.md

 #### Visual link editing ([TODO](https://github.com/collective/volto-hydra/issues/68))

 You might have a block with a link field like the Teaser block.
 You can also make this live editable using ```data-editable-field```.
-In edit mode the click behavior of that element will be altered and instead the editor can pick content to link to or enter an external url.
+In edit mode the click behaviour of that element will be altered and instead the editor can pick content to link to or enter an external url.

 ``` html